arman-javan-sekhavat/PID-Controlled-Mobile-Robot/README.md

 # PID Controlled Mobile Robot
- Simulation and control of a mobile robot in MuJoCo
+ Simulation and Control of a Mobile Robot in MuJoCo

+The motion of a mobile robot is simulated and controlled to follow a given path.
+The parameters of the PID controller are tuned manually.
+A video of the simulation is available in this directory.